ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulator.md

 ## Seed data

-Hardcoded data is loaded into the emulator on start-up, any changes will be lost the next time the emulator is started.
+Hardcoded data is loaded into the emulator on start-up.
+Any changes will be lost the next time the emulator is started.

 You may experience some strange data issues, for example incorrectly getting error messages that a user already exists after restarting, but that is probably due to browser caching.
 You can verify that by using another browser; in that case the original browser's indexeddb cache would need to be manually cleared.